 How is public health reporting handled?

-The performing lab will provide public health reporting.
 ARUP will report as required by state laws and regulations; this meets our reporting requirements as the performing laboratory.
 This does not cover reporting that may or may not be required by other healthcare providers.
-ARUP does not maintain a list of reporting requirements for providers, so we are unable to provide guidance on provider/client reporting.
+ARUP does not maintain reporting requirements for providers, so we are unable to provide guidance on provider/client reporting.

 Is demographic information required when ordering testing for monkeypox virus?

 Yes.
-To meet public health reporting regulations, ensure an appropriate response to this evolving public health emergency, and limit the spread within your community, please submit the Patient Demographics Form for Public Health Reporting with all Orthopoxvirus (includes monkeypox virus) by PCR test specimens.
+To meet public health reporting regulations and limit the spread within your community, please submit the Patient Demographics Form for Public Health Reporting with all Orthopoxvirus (includes monkeypox virus) by PCR test specimens.

 If you do not submit the Patient Demographics Form for Public Health Reporting, please transmit complete demographic information with each order, including the patient’s name, another unique identifier such as medical record number (MRN), address, date of birth, sex, race, and ethnicity.